AshOlogn/Paragraph-level-Simplification-of-Medical-Texts/README.md

 # Paragraph-level Simplification of Medical Texts

 Code and data for our NAACL 2021 paper "Paragraph-level Simplification of Medical Texts," which can be found [here](http://arxiv.org/abs/2104.05767 "here").
+If you have any questions about the code or the paper, feel free to email me at `ashwin.devaraj@utexas.edu`.
 If you find our data and/or code useful in your work, please include the following citation:
 ```
 @inproceedings{devaraj-etal-2021-paragraph,
     title = "Paragraph-level Simplification of Medical Texts",